 Condo Hotels

 Some hoteliers are selling some hotel rooms like one would sell a condominium— thus, the name: condo hotel.
-Some are being built brand new, and others are being converted from old hotels.
-They are generally located in expensive vacation destinations — for now, most of them are in Florida.
+Some are being built brand new, and others are being converted from old hotels, mostly in expensive vacation destinations — for now, most are in Florida.

 Condo hotels differ from times shares or fractional ownership in that the owner of the condo hotel doesn't have to rent out the room, nor is there an obligation to use the hotel management, although if you want to rent, what other cost-effective option is there?